-Nutro Natural Choice Trays dog food receives the Advisor’s second-highest rating of 4.5 stars.
+Nutro Natural Choice Trays Dog Food earns the Advisor’s second-highest tier rating of 4.5 stars.

-The Nutro Natural Choice Trays product line includes six canned dog foods, four claimed to meet AAFCO nutrient profiles for adult maintenance and two for growth (Puppy).
+The Nutro Natural Choice Trays product line includes six tubbed dog foods, four claimed to meet AAFCO nutrient profiles for adult maintenance and two recipes for growth (Puppy).

 The following is a list of recipes available at the time of this review.

-Nutro Natural Choice Trays Adult Chicken and Brown Rice
+Nutro Natural Choice Trays Small Breed Adult Chicken and Whole Brown Rice

 Canned Dog Food